jiahualihuanahuan/Bilibili-Videos-Download/README.md

 https://pypi.org/project/bilili/

+This tutorial assume that you are running Windows 10 and have installed Anaconda or miniconda

 ## Run below commands in Anaconda Prompt

 conda create -n bilibili python=3.8 (bilili can run on python version equal or newer than 3.8.0)